djcrw/generalising-structural-knowledge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project contains a tensorflow 1.9.0 and a tensorflow 2.3.0 implementation of the Tolman-Eichenbaum Machine ([paper](https://www.sciencedirect.com/science/article/pii/S009286742031388X)).
+The tensorflow 2 (tem_tf2) version is cleaner and easier to use.

 In the tensorflow 2 (tem_tf2) version, it has all the relevant code for the simulations in the recent Nature Neuroscience review ([paper](https://www.nature.com/articles/s41593-022-01153-y)).